magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/aws-kinesis.md

 ![image](/images/user-guide/integrations/aws-kinesis/aws-kinesis-add-uplink-converter.png)

-##### Thingsboard Downlink Data Converter
+##### IoT Hub Downlink Data Converter
-For sending Downlink messages from the Thingsboard to the Kinesis stream, we need to define downlink Converter.
+For sending Downlink messages from the IoT Hub to the Kinesis stream, we need to define downlink Converter.
 In general, output from Downlink converter should have the following structure:
 {% highlight json %}
 {